 Eva Willnecker: Many businesses have already achieved a lot when it comes to implementing technical security measures.
 However, there are certain risks that are difficult to minimize or prevent by purely technical measures.
 If these risks occur, the causes can often be traced back to carelessness, a lack of know-how or a weak risk awareness among employees.
 No firewall or antivirus software can help.
 In addition, thought patterns such as “Nothing has ever happened to us before” or “Why would hackers attack me?” prevent employees from realizing how relevant their contribution to “more security” really is.
 Security awareness is therefore a necessary complement to technical security measures.

 EW: Mainly the question of how a sustainable learning effect can be achieved in order to improve an organization’s security in the long term.
-I mainly looked at the human factor itself and tried to answer the question of how we all learn best.
+The human factor itself and the question of how we all learn best should be in the forefront.
 The educational reformer Johann Heinrich Pestalozzi asked the exact same question 250 years ago and came to the conclusion: “People learn best with their heads, hands and hearts”, i.e. through knowledge, practice and emotional references to the learning content.
 Applying this approach to security awareness was and still is exciting for me.

 What should businesses pay attention to when designing an Awareness Program?

 EW: Those in charge of designing an awareness program have to reconcile quite a few requirements: From compliance requirements to stakeholder requirements to employee needs.
 For a good start, it’s therefore particularly important to analyze exactly what an organization actually needs and how an awareness program fits into the corporate strategy and the entire culture.
 Without these points of reference, you more or less have to take a stab in the dark and, in the worst case, do more harm than good.

 What role do web-based trainings play?